Buffy the Vampire Slayer: Initial attempts and upcoming revival

 At the time of Buffys 20th anniversary in 2017, Whedon expressed fear of reboots, commenting that when "something [is brought] back, and even if it's exactly as good as it was, the experience can't be.
 You've already experienced it, and part of what was great was going through it for the first time.
 You have to meet expectations and adjust it for the climate, which is not easily [done]."
 Similar concerns were expressed about the decision to reboot the series, rather than to revive it or further expand the Buffyverse.
-Reports that the black lead actress was to assume the iconic role of Buffy, rather than having a new character or slayer created, have been met with questions and concerns.
-Vox noted that "the original series already had multiple characters of color who could factor into an 'inclusive' reboot – including the black slayer Kendra and the 'First Slayer'" – leaving fans wondering "why a reboot has to racebend Buffy, when it could simply focus on a different character".
-A Twitter message posted by Owusu-Breen on July 26, 2018 was interpreted by media outlets as indicating that the new series would not recast the role of Buffy and instead would focus on a new Slayer.
+Reports that a black actress was to assume the iconic role of Buffy, rather than having a new character or Slayer created, have been met with questions and concerns.
+Vox noted that "the original series already had multiple characters of color who could factor into an 'inclusive' reboot–including the black slayer Kendra and the 'First Slayer'" – leaving fans wondering "why a reboot has to racebend Buffy, when it could simply focus on a different character".
+A Twitter message posted by Owusu-Breen on July 26, 2018, was interpreted by media outlets as indicating that the new series would not recast the role of Buffy and instead would focus on a new Slayer.
 In August 2022, executive producer Gail Berman announced that the series was put "on pause" indefinitely.
+In January 2024, Dolly Parton stated that the producers were still working on the reboot and were "revamping it."

+In February 2025, Variety reported that a Buffy sequel series was nearing a pilot order at Hulu without Whedon's involvement.
+Gellar was set to reprise her role and serve as an executive producer alongside Gail Berman, Fran Kuzui, Kaz Kuzui, and Parton.
+Chloé Zhao was appointed as the pilot's director, with Nora and Lilla Zuckerman credited as the writers.
+The new series would feature a new Slayer as the primary protagonist, while Buffy Summers would appear in a recurring role.
+In May 2025, Ryan Kiera Armstrong was cast in the lead role.
+In July 2025, Faly Rakotohavana, Ava Jean, Sarah Bock, Daniel Di Tomasso and Jack Cutmore-Scott were announced as series regulars in the pilot.
+Filming for the pilot began in Los Angeles in August 2025 and additional cast members were announced, including Merrin Dungey, Audrey Hsieh, Audrey Grace Marshall and Chase Sui Wonders.